 Today, nature is your guide as you set forth with the flexibility to take advantage of wildlife and weather conditions.
 You may stop at an isolated beach to take a closer look at tide pools, beachcomb, and hike stunning forest trails.
 Keep an eye out for old bear tracks worn into the soil as you move from forest to meadow.
 This area is home to the highest density of nesting bald eagles in the world, so sightings are very common.
 If conditions permit, you can do some kayaking, always watching for marine and terrestrial life.

 After breakfast, you disembark in Sitka, southeastern Alaska’s only oceanfront town.
 Sitka has a strong Russian heritage, which is readily apparent as you visit the onion-domed St. Michael’s Russian Orthodox Church.
 Gaze up at the grand totem poles that line the wooded trails through Sitka National Historic Park.
 At the Raptor Rehabilitation Center, you have close views of species normally seen at a distance in the wild — bald eagles, hawks, falcons and owls.
-After your visit, transfer to the airport for your afternoon flight to Seattle.
+After your visit, transfer to the airport for flights home.
 Please note certain departures operate in reverse, making all the same stops.
 See Reverse Itinerary dates.

 This cruise may also operate on the Sea Lion, sister ship to the Sea Bird.

 Optional Pre- or Post-Trip Extension: (6 Days)

 Denali National Park: Discover the wildness that lives at the heart of Alaska; add an inland exploration of Denali National Park to you coastal expedition.
 Explore from a comfortable, elegant wilderness lodge.
 From $5,690 per person.
 To reserve your space on a Denali extension, a $550 per person initial deposit is required.
 A second deposit in the amount of 60% of the cost of the extension is due 120 days or more, prior to the departure.
 Contact ExpeditionTrips for details.

 Accommodations aboard ship; all meals; all shore excursions and sightseeing; use of kayaking equipment; entrance fees; group transfers as indicated in itinerary; gratuities (except to ship’s crew), taxes and service charges; services of natural history staff.